Best Conversational AI Investing Assistants in 2026

 Is a conversational AI assistant safe for investing?

 General assistants are safe to ask questions, but they can hallucinate figures, so verify anything specific before acting.
-For tools that connect to your money, safety depends on access: Walnut connects through SnapTrade, a regulated aggregator, reads your holdings read-only by default, and requires your approval for any trade.
+For tools that connect to your money, safety depends on access: Walnut connects through a regulated connection, reads your holdings read-only by default, and requires your approval for any trade.
 Check each provider’s security and permissions model before linking an account.

 Is there a free conversational AI investing assistant?